-Different ways to type or create Spanish language characters, punctuation and accents marks on Windows, Mac, and Linux to type on an English keyboard.
+How to type Spanish language characters, accents, codes and punctuation marks on Windows, Mac, and Linux on an English keyboard.

 Typing Spanish Accents Easily: Although most people memorize codes, I recommend Andrew Lu's free genius download called Spanish Accents CapsLock which makes any Spanish character with a push of the tab or the caps lock key!